Legal Studies Major (BA)

 - Studying trends in immigration law that will affect new Americans

 - Untangling corporate law to advise entrepreneurs on how to make their businesses succeed

-I realized I would actually know my professors on a personal level.
-It seemed like such a great little community."
+I realized that at Hamline, I would actually get the opportunity to know my professors on a personal level.
+Having that experience made Hamline such a great little community.

 Internships for legal studies students